CyberfusionIO/oxxa-api-client/README.md

 ### Exceptions

-In case of errors, the client throws the exception `OxxaException`.
+In case of errors, the client throws an exception `OxxaException`.

 All exceptions have a code.
 These can be found in the `OxxaException` class.